syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ## Unbound Column

-You can define the unbound columns in grid by not defining Field property for that particular.
-Value for this columns can be populated either manually using QueryCellInfo event or by using column Template.
+You can define the unbound columns in grid by not defining `Field` property for that particular.
+Value for this columns can be populated either manually using `QueryCellInfo` event or by using `ColumnTemplate`.

 N> Editing, grouping, filtering, sorting, summary and searching support are not available for unbound columns.